 Palast der Republik

 After the fall of the Wall, the building was closed and completely gutted because of the asbestos used in its construction.
 Despite widespread protests, it was finally demolished in 2008.
-The Humboldt Forum now stands at this site.
+The Humboldt Forum, which itself is not without controversy, now stands at this site

 - Schloßplatz (then: Marx-Engels-Platz), Mitte